claceio/docs/content/_index.md

 </div>

 <h2>What is Clace?</h2>
-Clace is an Apache-2.0 licensed project building a platform to develop and deploy secure internal web applications.
+Clace is an Apache-2.0 licensed project building a platform to easily develop and deploy self-hosted web applications.
 Clace provides a web application server focussed on securely running multiple <a href="https://hypermedia.systems/hypermedia-reintroduction/">Hypermedia driven</a> web applications on a single installation.

 <br>
 <h2>Who is it for?</h2>